Discover global hiring strategies from leading recruitment platforms

 Obtain permits: Companies operating in the gambling, electricity, natural resources, brokerage, and oil and gas industries must obtain a special license.
 Without the permit, you may risk non-compliance and significant legal issues.

 Alternatively, you can partner with a PEO or an EOR in Georgia to onboard candidates quickly and legally.
-A PEO/EOR partner will also manage your compliance, payroll and benefits so you can grow your global team without stress.
+A PEO/EOR partner will also manage your compliance, wage handling and benefits so you can grow your global team without stress.

 Various options for Hiring Employees in Georgia